ThoughtWorksIoTGurgaon/esp-highway/README.md

 Building the firmware
 ---------------------
-The firmware has been built using the [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk) on a Linux system.

-Follow the following steps to build the firmware.
-1.
+The firmware has been built using the esp-open-sdk on a Linux system.
+Create an esp8266 directory, install the esp-open-sdk into a sub-directory.
+Download the Espressif SDK (use the version mentioned in the release notes) from their download forum and also expand it into a sub-directory.
+Then clone the esp-link repository into a third sub-directory.
+This way the relative paths in the Makefile will work.

 If you choose a different directory structure look at the Makefile for the appropriate environment variables to define.